A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Theory

-Subsequently, the molecular-orbital integrals can be directly generated in the molecular orbital basis from the three-centered two-electron integral.
+Subsequently, molecular orbital integrals can be constructed directly from the three-center integrals.
 In the present implementation, integrals up to two virtual indices are generated and stored, whereas integrals with three and four virtual orbitals are constructed on the fly.